dmitry-ivanov/laravel-testing-tools/README.md

 $this->seeInSchedule('baz', 'twiceDaily');
 ```

-You can pass pure cron expressions:
+Also, you can use cron expressions:

 ```php
 $this->seeInSchedule('foo', '*/5 * * * * *');